 I decided I should take a look at the White House before Trump moved in.
 It was about a week before the inauguration, and the weather had turned weirdly warm.
 It was a nice night.
 I had on a light jacket, unzipped.
 There was a full moon.
 I’d had dinner with friends in Georgetown and thought I might just walk home.
 It was only about five miles to my apartment.
 I was in no rush.
-The kids were with Hadley, at her house.
+The kids were with their mom, at her house.
 She had them that weekend.
-My wife and I were separated, sharing custody.
+She and I were separated, sharing custody.
 We were moving inexorably toward divorce.
 Besides, I had to walk anyway, Georgetown not having a Metro stop.
 Rich people had opposed it; they didn’t want to be easily accessible.
 I passed through Dupont Circle and then went down Connecticut Avenue.
 Some drunk people were out on the sidewalk, couples leaning on each other, talking loudly about themselves.
 It was Thursday night.
 This would, I thought, probably be the last time I saw the White House with Obama in it.
 It felt like an important distinction.

 I don’t know what it was I wanted or expected.
 Maybe I just needed to see the place before it was changed.
 I stood looking at it.
 It was definitely the White House.
 The Washington Monument rose behind it.
 At night, the monuments are brightly lit, and the marble can look like cake, or plastic.
 The glassed-in viewing stand, where Trump and his family and assorted others would smile and wave and watch high-school marching bands parade by, was not yet complete.
 There were new fences though — interlocking layers of black metal fencing, like a maze — and cops, many cops.
 Robert Frost was wrong: Fences made good jobs for guards.

 Washington is so good at seeming normal, I thought.
 It’s like that quiet friend who acts as if nothing whatsoever is wrong.